-EU and UK in brinksmanship 21 days before Brexit
+EU and UK in Brexit brinksmanship

 "We are both participants in this process.
 It is in the European interest for the UK to leave with a deal," she planned to add.

-"We are working with them but the decisions that the European Union makes over the next few days will have a big impact on the outcome of the vote," she also aimed to say.
+"We are working with them, but the decisions that the European Union makes over the next few days will have a big impact on the outcome of the vote," she also aimed to say.

 Her speech, in a town where 71 percent of people chose to leave in the referendum in 2016, comes as British MPs prepare to vote on the UK withdrawal agreement on Tuesday (12 March).